mcteamster/virgo/README.md

 **A browser JS library for approximating user location (and distance) based on timezone**

 ## Installation
-For now you can install directly from GitHub

 ```
 npm install @mcteamster/virgo
 ```